contactsai123/litmuschaos/README.md

+# GTR Agile Alliance 2021 Lab Session 032 - The Know-Hows in Resilience & Reliability Testing for building an anti-fragile & highly scalable system
 # Handout for setting up and running Litmus Chaos experiments on Sock-Shop application
 ## Pre-Requisite:
 1) Provision a AWS Linux EC2 (t3.small) and connect using SSH client like Putty